If you are experiencing a mental health crisis, please call 9-1-1, contact your local crisis centre, or go to the nearest hospital.

 A branch of the Canadian Mental Health Association, Centre for Suicide Prevention is a non-profit education centre, established in 1981.

-In Harm’s Way-Police Suicide Prevention– Law Enforcement Suicide Prevention Toolkit was designed to help you present suicide prevention training within your department, reduce the stigma associated with seeking help, and encourage your officers to roll backup for each other.
-See Website
+Law Enforcement Suicide Prevention Toolkit was designed to help you present suicide prevention training within your department, reduce the stigma associated with seeking help, and encourage your officers to roll backup for each other.

-QPR‘s mission is to save lives and reduce suicidal behaviors by providing innovative, practical and proven suicide prevention training.
-We believe that quality education empowers all people, regardless of their background, to make a positive difference in the life of someone they know
+The QPR mission is to reduce suicidal behaviours and save lives by providing innovative, practical and proven suicide prevention training.
+The signs of crisis are all around us.
+We believe that quality education empowers all people, regardless of their background, to make a positive difference in the life of someone they know.